Calibrated Forecasting and Persuasion: Main results

 \subsection{Persuasion problem}

-We consider a static model of persuasion between a sender and a receiver.
-The parameters of the persuasion problem are linked to that of the dynamic forecasting game.
-In the persuasion problem, the set of states and signals are both given by $\Delta \Omega$.
-The players have an atomic common prior $P \in \Delta(\Delta \Omega)$.
-The state, signal and prior represent the conditional, the forecast and the distribution of conditionals of the dynamic game respectively.
+We consider a static persuasion problem whose parameters are directly linked to those of the dynamic forecasting game.
+In this mapping, the state space corresponds to conditional probabilities, the signals correspond to forecasts, and the prior is given by the distribution of conditionals.